mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2020/2020-02-20-Updating-Git-Project-Structure.md

 date: 2020-02-20 18:00:00
 ---

+## Introduction

+Creating and maintaining a consistent project structure is crucial for efficient collaboration and automation.
+In this post, I'll share how I've been using a [Cookiecutter](https://cookiecutter.readthedocs.io/ "https://cookiecutter.readthedocs.io/") template to streamline the creation of new [Ansible](https://ansible.com/ "https://ansible.com/") roles and how I plan to update my existing roles to fit this new structure.

+## Creating the Cookiecutter Template

-As of late, I have been working on putting together a [Cookiecutter](https://cookiecutter.readthedocs.io/) template to use as part of creating new [Ansible](https://ansible.com) roles.
+Lately, I have been working on putting together a Cookiecutter template to use when creating new Ansible roles.
+[This](https://github.com/mrlesmithjr/cookiecutter-ansible-role "https://github.com/mrlesmithjr/cookiecutter-ansible-role") template includes several key features:

-Some things I have included in [cookiecutter-ansible-role](https://github.com/mrlesmithjr/cookiecutter-ansible-role) template include:

-- Ansible role structure
+- **Ansible Role Structure**
-- CI
+- **Continuous Integration (CI)**
     - GitHub Actions
     - GitLab CI/CD
     - Travis
-- Molecule Testing
+- **Molecule Testing**
-- Documentation
+- **Documentation**
     - Code of Conduct
-  - Contributing
+    - Contributing Guidelines
     - License
     - Readme

-I have spent a good bit of time implementing some of my best practices, etc. which I feel are at least important to me.
-The ultimate goal is to leverage Cookiecutter to easily generate a consistent structure as I create new Ansible roles.
+## Benefits of a Consistent Structure

+Implementing a consistent structure has several advantages:

+- **Ease of Use:** Developers can quickly start new projects with a familiar setup.
+- **Maintainability:** Standardized practices make it easier to maintain and update roles.
+- **Collaboration:** A standard structure improves collaboration among team members.

+## Challenges and Solutions

-Now this sounds great for creating new Ansible roles, but what about all of the hundreds of existing roles I have already?
-How will I get all of my existing roles into this same new structure?
-Well that is what I will be showing here.
+This sounds great for creating new Ansible roles, but what about the hundreds of existing roles I already have?
+How will I incorporate all of them into this same new structure?

-Exactly how I am **CURRENTLY** tackling this.
+### Migration Strategy

+Here are some steps to consider for migrating existing roles:

+1. **Assessment:** Evaluate the existing roles to understand the scope of changes needed.
+2. **Automation:** Use automation scripts to apply the new structure to existing roles.
+3. **Testing:** Ensure thorough testing to validate that the migrated roles function correctly.

-## Example
+## Examples and Implementation

-In this example I will be working with my [ansible-control-machine](https://github.com/mrlesmithjr/ansible-control-machine.git) Ansible role.
+In this example, I will be working in my [ansible-control-machine](https://github.com/mrlesmithjr/ansible-control-machine.git "https://github.com/mrlesmithjr/ansible-control-machine.git") Ansible role.

-First thing I will do is clone the project, but I will be cloning to the `ansible-control-machine.orig` directory:
+The first thing I will do is clone the project, but I will be cloning to the `ansible-control-machine.orig` directory:

 ```bash
 git clone git@github.com:mrlesmithjr/ansible-control-machine.git ansible-control-machine.orig